okTurtles/group-income/docs/Information-Flow.md

 # Information Flow

-It's recommended you understand the [basics of `sbp`](Style-Guide.md#sbp) before moving on because everything that will come next, works around it.
+It's recommended that you understand the [basics of `sbp`](Style-Guide.md#sbp) before moving on because everything that will come next, works around it.

 The simplest way to explain this is by starting to explain a couple of functions you'll see together a lot of times across the project.
 These two functions are the core to make any logical change at Group Income: